-I’ve seen people with heartbreakingly severe inflammation who haven’t been given the answers they need to heal.
-My hope is that this article and the other Medical Medium resources available help bring you new hope and renewed faith in your body’s ability to move past the inflammation and its underlying cause.
-You can overcome this!
-Trust your body, trust the accuracy of this information, and know that I will never stop rooting for you along the way!
+My hope is that this article and the other Medical Medium resources help bring you knowledge, hope and renewed faith in your body’s ability to move past the inflammation and its underlying cause.
+Trust your body, and know that I will never stop rooting for you along the way.

 This item posted: 21-Jul-2017